Additive Enrichment from Coderelictions: Monoidal Coalgebra Modalities

 Identity maps $1_A: A \to A$ will be drawn as a simple wire as on the left below, while composition will be drawn out sequentially as on the right below:

 When there is no confusion, we will often omit labelling the inputs and outputs.

-The underlying structure of a monodial coalgebra modality is that of a \emph{comonad}, which recall involves an endofunctor.
+The underlying structure of a monodial coalgebra modality is that of a \emph{comonad}, which in particular involves an endofunctor.
 In our graphical calculus, we will represent applications of our endofunctor using \emph{functor boxes}.
-So given an endofunctor $\oc: \mathbb{X} \to \mathbb{X}$, for a map $f: A \to B$, we will drawn $\oc(f): \oc(A) \to \oc(B)$ as follows:
+So given an endofunctor $\oc: \mathbb{X} \to \mathbb{X}$, for a map $f: A \to B$, we will draw $\oc(f): \oc(A) \to \oc(B)$ as follows:

 Then the functoriality of $\oc$ is drawn out as follows:

 Then a \textbf{comonad} on a category $\mathbb{X}$ is a triple $(\oc, \delta, \varepsilon)$ consisting of an endofunctor $\oc: \mathbb{X} \to \mathbb{X}$ and two natural transformations $\delta_A: \oc(A) \to \oc\oc(A)$ and $\varepsilon_A: \oc(A) \to A$, such that the diagrams in Appendix \ref{sec:diagramsforcomonad} commute.
 In Linear Logic terminology, the natural transformation $\delta$ is called the \textbf{digging} and the natural transformation $\varepsilon$ is called the \textbf{dereliction}.
 Respectively $\delta$ and $\varepsilon$ are drawn as follows: